Current regsave version: 1.4.9 4mar2021

 net install regsave, from("https://raw.githubusercontent.com/reifjulian/regsave/master") replace

-First, make sure you have the most recent version of regsave
+First, make sure you have the most recent version of regsave installed on your computer:

 net install regsave, from("https://raw.githubusercontent.com/reifjulian/regsave/master") replace

 The example code below opens one of Stata’s built-in datasets and then regresses automobile price on miles per gallon and/or weight.
 The code estimates these regressions for two different types of automobiles: domestic cars and foreign cars.
-The code uses regsave
+The code uses regsave to save the results of each regression to a tempfile and then displays the contents of that file.

 * Example #1